Top 5 Mergers & Acquisitions in Automotive History

 Why it's cool and on our list Epic takeover that included everything from secret planning to financial manipulations and a final governmental intervention that turned the tables for Porsche

 From all the brands acquired by the Volkswagen Group – including Bentley Motors, Bugatti and Audi – our attention is turned to the Porsche acquisition drama.
-When the news broke in 2005 that Porsche’s chairman Wendelin Wiedeking acquired 20% of Volkswagen “to protect one of the world’s biggest carmakers from corporate-raiding locusts”, no one could foresee the end result.
+When the news broke in 2005 that Porsche’s chairman, Wendelin Wiedeking, acquired 20 percent of Volkswagen “to protect one of the world’s biggest carmakers from corporate-raiding locusts”, no one could foresee the end result.

 Date completed 2016

-Why it's cool and on our list Nissan to the rescue once again and Mr. Carlos Ghosn on his third mission of saving the auto world.
-We look forward seeing his third success story after Renault and Nissan!
+Why it's cool and on our list Nissan to the rescue once again and Carlos Ghosn on his third mission to save the automotive world.
+But at what cost behind the scenes?